santanu-CM-Git/HighNetRock-Case-Study/README.md

 - Heavy design elements and multiple interactive sections affected page performance and loading speed.
 - Navigation flow and content hierarchy needed improvement to enhance readability and user engagement.
 - Several responsive sections required optimization to ensure seamless cross-browser compatibility and accessibility.
+- Slider content management was a major challenge, as updating and changing slider content was time-consuming and difficult to maintain.
+- Large slider images and media assets increased page load time significantly, affecting website performance and smooth user interaction.
+- Some animation and transition effects caused rendering inconsistencies on smaller devices and lower-performance systems.

 ---